11-step invoice checklist to get paid faster

 Every invoice is a branding opportunity, so use a good design and add your company logo

 Spend some time finding an invoice template that shows your business at its best.
-Choose accounting software with customisable invoice templates to help you do this easily.
+Choose accounting software with customizable invoice templates to help you do this easily.

 Send your invoices as soon as the work has been completed